MellianStudios/mod-encounter-logs/README.md

 # Encounter logs

-### This module is in alpha version please check progress of https://github.com/MellianStudios/mod-encounter-logs/issues/2 before using it
+### This module is in beta please check progress of https://github.com/MellianStudios/mod-encounter-logs/issues/2 before using it

 ---